Lab-Kalibrasi/telollama-multi-model/README.md

 ## How to Start

-1. Copy the project files:
+1. Clone the project repository:
    ```bash
    git clone https://github.com/ceroberoz/telollama-multi-model.git
    cd telollama-multi-model
    ```

+2. Install Deno:
+   Follow the instructions at https://deno.land/#installation to install Deno for your operating system.

-2. Make a `.env` file with your login details:
+3. Create a `.env` file in the project root with your credentials:
    ```env
    TELEGRAM_BOT_TOKEN=your_telegram_bot_token
    OPENROUTER_API_KEY=your_openrouter_api_key